NewSRXTech/CharsetUtils/README.md

 # CharsetUtils
-Charset Utilities - Main use is for use in converting UTF-8 to CP1252.
+Charset Utilities - Used mainly for converting UNICODE to closest CP1252 analogues.